isabella232/sign-integrations.en/help/veeva/install.md

 The high-level steps to complete the integration are:

-* Activate your Administrative account in Adobe Sign (New Customers Only)
+* Activate your Administrative account in Adobe Sign (New Customers Only).
 * Create objects to track the history of an agreement lifecycle in Vault.
 * Create a new Security profile.
 * Configure a Group in Adobe Sign to hold the [!DNL Veeva Vault] integration user.